gangtao/alba/README.md

 ## api mock
 Mocking backend REST API is part of testability that frontend development will need, [mocker-api](https://github.com/jaywcjlove/mocker-api) can help here. (previously called webpack-api-mocker)

+When mocking data, [Faker](https://github.com/marak/Faker.js/) can be used to simulat dummy data.

 ## lint
 js lint are well sovled problems, [eslint](https://eslint.org/) is the one.